Mason-Medrano/Cache-Simulator/README.md

 # CSCE-312
 This is the repository for the CSCE 312 final project.

-I changed this file to test something.
+I changed this file to test things.